MisinformedDNA/SmartyStreets.Net/README.md

     var response = await _client.StreetAddressAsync(request);
     var result = await response.GetResultsAsync();

-If you want to have full control over deserialization and observing headers, the `HttpResponseMessage` is also included.

-     var result = await response.ResponseMessage.Content.ReadAsStringAsync();

 You can also use their zipcode library

     private static async Task CityStateToZipcodeExample()